BigWigsMods/packager/README.md

    When detecting versions, the `package-as` TOC file is parsed first, then TOC files in `move-folders` paths.
 In v2, the first interface value found for a game type was used and the rest were ignored.
-So if you had 100206 in your main TOC file, but missed updating 100205 in your modules, the final version would just be `10.2.6`.
-But now the final version will include _all_ interface versions, meaning it will be `10.2.6,10.2.5`.
+So if you had 100207 in your main TOC file, but missed updating 100205 in your modules, the final version would just be `10.2.7`.
+But now the final version will include *all* interface versions, meaning it will be `10.2.7,10.2.5`.

    You can still use `-g` to override version detection entirely, but it is still kind of the nuclear option.